kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/README.md

 # Change log

+## 2025-01-07
+* Worked on the Observation script to filter correctly
+* Added processing to remove "specialty: " from Orgunit names

 ## 2024-11-29
 * Added practitioner script to HULL to export AttendingDoctors
 * added reference from MedicationAdministration to MedicationReequest